-No, it is not.
+No, it is not necessary.
 Many of our patients are referred by their dentist, but many other patients take the initiative to schedule their own consultation and exam appointment.

 At what age should I schedule an appointment for a screening?

 The American Association of Orthodontists recommends an orthodontic screening at age 7.
 By this age, several permanent teeth in most children have erupted, allowing us to effectively evaluate your child’s orthodontic status.

 What will I learn from the initial consultation?